bradfield-csi-2/andrewz-csi/system-design/yt-dislikes/design.md

 ### Summary
 - Read-heavy, users often view a video without liking or disliking
-- Read average like ratio is about 4% of views?
+- Average like ratio seems around 4% of views anecdotally
 - 25% ratio like to views would be super elite
 - Since we can't really know the like count with just our user information, we might as well give up on total accuracy from the start
 - Store just the count of likes and dislikes from our users on a video